mespada829/Introduction-to-debugging-with-Openssl/README.md

 openssl s_time -connect facebook.com:443 -reuse

-Header - Converting to PEM format
+# Converting to PEM format

 In order to use this command you might need to understand the differnce between DER and PEM encondings, they may also be used as extensions.